Tax Implications of Transferring Shares to a Spouse or Partner (UK Guide)

 Planning Ahead

-Key takeaway: For married couples and civil partners, transferring shares can be a powerful way to defer or reduce CGT, but only if the transfer is done properly and the paperwork is clear.
+Key takeaway: For married couples and civil partners, transferring shares can significantly reduce or defer CGT but only when the transfer is a genuine gift, properly documented, and backed by clear evidence.
+Getting the details wrong can lead to avoidable tax bills.

 Everything you need to form and register your company in one place